gatherspiel/DMVBoardGames/README.md

 - Keep PRs as small as possible.
 Large features should be broken down into multiple PRs when possible.
 - If a PR has UI changes, include a screenshot of the change in the PR.
 - UI elements that are dynamic or will be used multiple times should be implemented as [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
-- For new files, TypeScript should be used.

 ## Development